-Nigel Havers has spoken about the death of his wife Polly in a bid to raise awareness of ovarian cancer.
-The former Coronation Street star sadly lost his wife in 2004, after a 15-year marriage.
-During an appearance on Loose Women, Nigel revealed that Polly found out she had ovarian cancer after having a hysterectomy.
+Actor and presenter Nigel Havers opened up about the death of his wife Polly in a bid to raise awareness of ovarian cancer.
+The former Coronation Street star, who's set to front brand new BBC One programme The Bidding Room, sadly lost his wife in 2004 after a 15-year marriage.
+During an appearance on Loose Women back in 2017, Nigel revealed that Polly found out she had ovarian cancer after having a hysterectomy.
 "It was that sudden," he said.
 "It was a major shock as you can imagine.
 That's a very tough one to get."

 The actor accompanied his wife to the hospital for her appointments, recalling: "The first doctor that we saw we didn't really like.
 His manner was a bit brusque.
 So we went somewhere else and we found someone who was wonderful, so that's also important."
 As patron of The Eve Appeal, Nigel, 65, urged couples to talk about gynaecological problems.